2025 NSWRL Major Competitions

-The New South Wales Rugby League will administer several Major Competitions during the 2025 season.
-This will include six men's competitions, two women's competitions and an under 21s competition.
+The New South Wales Rugby League administered several Major Competitions during the 2025 season.
+This included six men's competitions, two women's competitions and an under 21s competition.
 Along with the Queensland Rugby League, these competitions feed into the National Rugby League.

 Tier 1 Competitions

 New South Wales Cup

 The New South Wales Cup (named the Knock-On Effect NSW Cup for sponsorship reasons) is the premier men's Rugby League competition in New South Wales.
-Nationally, Along with the Queensland Cup, the New South Wales Cup is a Tier 2 competition and feeds into the Tier 1 National Rugby League.
+Nationally, along with the Queensland Cup, the New South Wales Cup is a Tier 2 competition and feeds into the Tier 1 National Rugby League.

 Teams

 There will be 13 teams in the 2025 competition, the same number as 2024.

 The competition features 10 reserve teams from the NRL competition and 3 standalone clubs who have feeder arrangements with NRL teams.

 In April 2023, the Papua New Guinea based Port Moresby Vipers submitted a bid to join the NSW Cup.
 As of November 2024, that bid is still ongoing.

 In September 2024, Manly Warringah announced they were ending their affiliation with Blacktown Workers so they could field their own reserves team in the 2025 NSW Cup.